-Budget Preparation Calendar: Budget preparation begins in the late fall/early winter of each year with the distribution of instructions and forms to departments.
+Budget Preparation Calendar: Budget preparation begins in the late fall/early winter of each year with the updates of instructions and forms to be sent to departments.
 Departments submit their budget requests for review and analysis by the Office of Administration and Finance (A&F) in February or March.
 When City departments prepare budget requests, they consider program requirements, mandates, infrastructure and maintenance needs, and other elements critical to City operations.